icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Scheme-conforming

-A Dataset or Data Service is Scheme-conforming when it is  agreed standard f
+A Scheme-conforming Dataset or Data Service meets a common standard across all providers in a Scheme to provide the same format and meaning of data across all Data Providers.

 ## Metadata File Structure